Kxllxng-Txme-QSM/Truck-README/README.md

 ASSEMBLY INSTRUCTIONS
 ------------
-Track piece
+Track piece:
 ![Track](Track.png)

-Wheel on track
+Wheel on track:
 ![Wheel on track](Wheel_on_track.png)

-Wheels with connector
+Wheels with connector:
 ![Wheels with connector](Wheels_with_connector.png)